 Similarly, a 2008 study from the Clinical Orthopaedics and Related Research journal demonstrates that the medial head of the triceps brachii is sometimes innervated by the ulnar nerve due to its insertion at the olecranon process near the forearm.
 [5

 The triceps brachii gets its blood supply from the deep brachial artery, which is a blood vessel that originates from the posterior and lateral sides of the brachial artery.

 The long head also gets its arterial supply from the posterior humeral circumflex artery, which arises from the third part of the axillary artery.

 The primary triceps brachii function is elbow extension, which is to say straightening the arm.
 The medial head is always active during elbow extension, whereas the lateral and long heads only become active when the triceps are required to push against resistance.

 Due to being the strongest head, the lateral head of the triceps brachii consists of mainly fast-twitch type IIb muscle fibers that enable it to contract forcefully under resistance.
 [6

-On the contrary, the media head is a slow-twitch dominant muscle that consists of predominantly type I fibers.
+On the contrary, the medial head is a slow-twitch dominant muscle that consists of predominantly type I fibers.